-New York City & Westchester Sports Injury Lawyer
+New York & Westchester Sports Injury Lawyer

 Many people think that sports injuries only happen to professional athletes, however, thousands of adults and children are injured each year while participating in athletic or recreational activities.
 Whether accidents occur during high school sports events, pickup basketball games, or exercising at the gym, injuries can lead to lingering pain, suffering, and medical bills.

 The law office of Michael LoGiudice is the premier personal injury firm serving clients in the greater New York area.
 If you or a loved one suffered a sports injury that was due to the reckless or intentional conduct of another person, you may be entitled to compensation.

 Sports Injuries and the Assumption of Risk

 When you voluntarily participate in a sports activity, you assume all of the inherent risks involved and know or should know there is always the possibility of being injured.
 This is referred to as Assumption of Risk.
 This means that the negligence standard that is typically relied on in personal injury cases does not apply.
 Instead, it is necessary to show that the defendant acted recklessly or intentionally in causing your injury.

 So, if you’re injured in your knee during a pick-up basketball game, you most likely cannot hold anyone else liable for your injury.
 However, an injury that results from another’s reckless or intentional conduct is an exception to the assumption of risk, and legal action is possible.
 Using the basketball game example, you could pursue a personal injury lawsuit if another player punches you in the face.

 In addition, if your injury was caused by faulty sports equipment or a dangerous condition or defects on a playing field or property, you may have grounds for a personal injury claim.
 In these cases, you may be able to pursue a product liability lawsuit against the manufacturer of the defective equipment or a premises liability lawsuit against the property owner, respectively.